NateyJay/layermap/README.md

 * `row_groups` and/or `col_groups` - vectors of which columns for the respective dataframes should be grouped.
 These values must be found in the attributes columns of those dataframes.
 * `group_gap` - the distance (in proportion of plotting area) by which groups should be separated.
 Default = 0.02.

-Group layers can be added using the `lp_group()` function.
-Multiple group layers may be plotted, if multiple group attributes were specified.
+Group layers can be added using several different functions:

+`lp_group()` shows rectangles labeling each group.
+If you have multiple groups, you can do this multiple times.
+`lp_group_names()` is similar, except it only labels the group and does not include any box.
+`lp_group_pie` shows a pie chart for each grouped section, showing the makeup relating to a categorical attribute.

 Other layers
 ------------